sairajnaikwade/Responsive-Food-Restaurant-Website/README.md

 ---

 # TastyBites

 TastyBites is a responsive restaurant website project featuring a dynamic home page, interactive menu, popular dishes, and easy navigation.
-Built with HTML5, CSS3, and Font Awesome for modern design and functionality.
-Ideal for showcasing your culinary offerings online.
+Built with HTML5, CSS3, and Font Awesome for modern design and functionality, it is ideal for showcasing your culinary offerings online.

 ## Features